|

 - Put a rag under where hand winds to avoid scrapping

-knuckles of hand on concrete - your going to be doing a lot
+knuckles of hand on concrete - you'r going to be doing a lot of

 - Take a steel lengthening pipe (ie old steel 1/2" electric